Crimean Tatar alphabet: Cyrillic script

-Latin
+Latin script

 Crimean Tatar Latin script on the table in Bakhchysarai.

 Modern Latin alphabet for Crimean Tatar was introduced in 1990s.
 It is based on Turkish alphabet with three special letters — Q, Ñ, Â. Its official use in Crimea was accepted in 1997 by Crimean Parliament.
 In 2021 it was approved by the government of Ukraine, to be adopted in education by September 2025.